Googolplexic/YT-speed-based-quality/README.md

 # To install
 - Download all the code as a zip and unzip it (or just clone it)
-- Go to dev mode on a Chromium-based browser
+- Go to dev mode on extension manager on a Chromium-based browser
 - Load unpacked